 What is Data Modeling in Power BI?

-Often times, we get the data in multiple tables and connect these tables together, and creating a relationship between them is called “Data Modeling.”
-By creating a relationship between tables, we insist the Power BI know how these tables are connected to each other and create reports from different fields of different tables using Power BI Data Modeling.
-This is one of the key strengths of Power BI because it not necessarily demands all the data to be in a single table rather, you can have data in different tables and define a relationship between those tables with a common column.
+We often get the data in multiple tables and connect them, and creating a relationship between them is called "Data Modeling."
+By creating a relationship between tables, we insist that Power BI know how these tables are connected and create reports from different fields of different tables using Power BI data modeling.
+It is one of Power BI's key strengths because it does not necessarily demand all the data be in a single table.
+Rather, you can have data in different tables and define a relationship between those tables with a common column.

 Create Data Modeling in Power BI

 Copy and paste the data directly to Power BI, or you can copy the data to an excel file and then import it to Power BI as an Excel file reference.
-So you can download the excel workbook template from the below link, which is used for this example.
+So, you can download the Excel workbook template from the link below, which is used for this example.

 I have directly uploaded the data to Power BI.